hash00x1/hash00x1/README.md

 **📖 About Me:**
 I’m a PhD Candidate at the TUM School of Management, Technical University of Munich, and visiting at Cambridge University, UK, working at the intersection of AI and Web3.

-🔍 **Research Interests:** DAO Governance, Blockchain Analytics, AI and Agents for Decentralized Systems
+🔍 **Research Interests:** Data Science, DAO Governance, Blockchain Analytics, AI and Agents for Decentralized Systems

-🌱 **Currently Exploring:** Agentic Infrastructures, Data Science for DAO Governance
+🌱 **Currently Exploring:** Agentic Infrastructures, Agents for DAO Governance

 🛠️ **Skills:**